MangoTeam/mockdown-client/README.md

 First, compile it:

-> npm run build
+> yarn build // or npm run build

 Then link it:

-> yarn link
+> yarn link // or npm link

 And finally, in any project you want to use your copy of this package:

-> yarn link mockdown-client
+> yarn link mockdown-client // or npm link mockdown-client

 (Instructions are more or less the same if you use `npm link`.)